FREQUENTLY ASKED QUESTIONS

 Q: Okay, what if I don't want to perform but I do want to help your cause?

 A: You can always come to one of our shows, if you're in the area.
-If you're not able to do that, go to the page labeled "Our Progress."
+We also hold events like Karaoke Saturdays or craft days at our studio, and spirit nights at local restaurants.
+If you're not able to participate in those, go to the page labeled "Our Progress."
 You can find our contact information there and even donate online through PayPal, with our thanks.
 Please follow us on Facebook to keep up with what's going on with us all year long.